 While many community colleges across the country are bursting at the seams with their increasing enrollment numbers, California schools appear to be seeing the opposite trend.
 The largest community college system in the U.S. is currently experiencing a 20-year low in enrollment, leaving many scratching their heads as to the cause of the decline.
-As the system continues to struggle to lure students, many wonder if it is the higher cost, fewer classes or poor track record that is leaving these schools lacking for students.
+As the system continues to struggle to lure students, many wonder if the higher cost, fewer classes, or poor track record is leaving these schools lacking for students.

 The Student Shut-Out

 According to a report at KQED, around 600,000 community college students have been shut out of the state’s system in recent years.
 Budget cuts that have led to fewer course selections have contributed to the student shut-out.
 In addition, KQED reports on recent findings in a report by the Public Policy Institute of California, which showed a total community college student population of 2.4 million during the 2011-2012 school year.
 That number marks a significant decrease in enrollment from the 2.9 million students enrolled in state community colleges during 2008-2009.

 Sarah Bohn, the lead researcher for the PPIC report, told KQED the results were “troubling.”
 She makes note of the fact that fewer students are pursuing higher education at a time when California requires more skilled workers to beef up its high-tech industries.
 It is particularly concerning considering more students are graduating from California high schools than ever before, leading some researchers to wonder whether those high school graduates are attending any type of higher education.